devicehive/esp8266-firmware/DeviceHiveESP8266.md

 "data" field is base64 encoded data that was read from bus.

 # Devices
-This section desribes simple API for handling some hardware sensors.
+This section describes simple API for handling some hardware sensors.
 Internally it uses one of interfaces described above, so parameters and error responses are mostly common.

 ## devices/ds18b20/read
 Read temperature from DS18B20 sensor.
 Only one sensor can be connected to pin(skip ROM is used).
 Measurement uses sensor defaults.